Operating and Calibrating the FT-300 S Force Torque Sensor

 -

-After calibration, these adjustments are saved to the sensor’s permanent memory, affecting all future readings
+After the calibration is completed, these adjustments are saved to the sensor’s permanent memory, affecting all future readings.

 You can calibrate via: